Towards Unsupervised Domain Generalization: Extra Experimental Results and Details

 \subsection{Domain correlated UDG}

 We show that unsupervised learning improves models performance when the domains are re-split randomly in Table \ref{tab:res_domain_correlated_domainnet_clipart_40}.
-DIUL achieves the best performance compared to other unsupervised methods, that indicates the superior of domain irrelevant features against domain relevant features when generalizing to novel domains.
+DARL achieves the best performance compared to other unsupervised methods, that indicates the superior of domain-irrelevant features against domain-relevant features when generalizing to novel domains.